Unfortunately, on April 19, three people were injured when a police car struck them as they were pushing a stroller in Baltimore County.

 If you have been injured in a vehicle accident, it may be a good idea to speak to an attorney.
 If you are struck by a police car, fire truck or EMS vehicle, it may prove in your best interest to have an independent investigation conducted, to determine if the driver of the vehicle was following all safety procedures and if its lights and sirens were functioning properly.

-Our firm has more than 30 years of experience working on behalf of those hurt by negligent drivers in Washington, D.C., Maryland and Virginia.
+Our firm has more than 30 years of experience working on behalf of those hurt by negligent drivers in Maryland.